 The great thing about ginger spice is that you can just toss the root in the freezer without packaging.
 Grate some slices whenever you need them.
 From a weight management aspect, ginger can boost digestion and metabolism, stabilize blood sugar levels and, like cumin, it also relieves gas and bloating.

 Upgrade your meals without extra calories

 Each time you prepare your meals with flavorful seasonings, you are upgrading your food without additional calories.
 This is especially important in a clean eating kitchen that some people claim is boring and bland.
 The opposite is true if you know how to pimp up your dishes and enjoy all the above-mentioned benefits.

-4 organizational steps that will help you include healthy spices as part of your nutrition
+4 organizational steps that will help you include a healthy spice mix as part of your nutrition

 - Open your storage system for your seasonings and get the garbage bin handy.
 Now it’s time to throw away any expired, dusty, or sticky flavorings.
 As mentioned, we will talk about herbs in a separate challenge.

 - Buy and replace only the 10 seasonings you’ve used frequently for the last couple of months.
 Make sure to also include the super flavorings presented here: cayenne, cinnamon, cumin or ginger powder.
 Choose whatever you love most that best suits your clean eating style but make sure to buy only the highest quality.
 You may want to store fresh ginger roots in your freezer.

 - Organize your seasonings in a way where you can't overlook them (e.g. store them on a special rack organizer or lazy Susan).
 That way, it’s easy to see the labels and grab whatever spice you need right when you need it.

 - With buying and adding those flavorings to your meals, you’ve already made yourself a big gift.
 Do you think your actual storage system is a mess or not practical enough?
 Take your time and invest in a better storage solution.
 Nowadays you have many choices, including magnetic, pull-outs, drawers, cabinet doors or wall cabinet organizers.

 4 additional tips to spice up your life